SOTIF-AVLab/SinD/README.md

 # SinD
 ## Introduction
-A key challenging scenario for autonomous driving is intersections, but there are currently no large-scale trajectory datasets on signalized intersections.
+A key challenging scenario for autonomous driving is intersections, but there are currently no large-scale public trajectory datasets on signalized intersections.
 Motivated by this, we constructed the SIND dataset, which was collected at a signalized intersection in Tianjin, China.
 The SIND dataset is based on 4K video captured by drones, providing information such as traffic participant trajectories, traffic light status, and high-definition maps.
 ## Basic Statistics
 SIND contains 7 hours of recording including over 13,000 traffic participants with 7 types,  HD maps and traffic light information are used to count traffic light violations by vehicles in them.
 <div align=center>